-I also added fresh parley to my version because one of the best things about making something from scratch is getting some fresh ingredients you won’t find in store bought versions.
+I also added fresh parsley to my version because one of the best things about making something from scratch is getting some fresh ingredients you won’t find in store-bought versions.

 Making it is so simple.
 You just add all of the ingredients to a food processor and blitz until smooth.

 If it comes out a little too thick for you, you can add some more oil or water until it’s your desired consistency.

 It’s that easy!